vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-deployment-and-install-guide/tutorial-1.md

 ## Import the Hortonworks Sandbox

-Start by importing the Hortonworks Sandbox into VirtualBox.
-You can do this in two ways:
+Start by importing the Hortonworks Sandbox into VirtualBox:

--   Double-click on the [sandbox image you download](https://hortonworks.com/downloads/#sandbox) from the prerequisites section above.
--   Or open VirtualBox and navigate to **File -> Import Appliance**.
-Select the sandbox image you downloaded and click "**Next**".
+-   Open VirtualBox and navigate to **File -> Import Appliance**.
+Select the sandbox image you downloaded and click "**Open**".

 You should end up with a screen like this: